amazon-archives/amazon-cognito-identity-js/README.md

     });
 </pre>

-**Use case 4.** Authenticating a user and establishing a user session with the Amazon Cognito Identity Provider service.
+**Use case 4.** Authenticating a user and establishing a user session with the Amazon Cognito Identity service.

 <pre class="prettyprint">
     var authenticationData = {